claudiouzelac/trading-system/README.md

 * Provide examples for implementing algorithms
 * Provide examples for working with multiple instruments (spot currencies, futures, etc)
 * Provide examples of building multi-language codebase with Bazel.
+* Expand the scope of the CI process

 ### Vendor API Goals